Bree Lindsey

 sarah [at] adventureriskchallenge.org

-Sarah served as ARC’s Executive Director from 2013 to 2021.
-In 2021, she began co-directing the organization with Will.
-Sarah joined ARC in 2009 to open a new program site in Yosemite and and has since served in multiple roles, including Course Director, Outreach Coordinator, and Program Director.
-Sarah began her career in environmental education working at national parks in Arizona, Alaska and California.
-She enjoys many outdoor activities, especially backpacking, rock climbing, and gardening.
-Sarah is a fan of the environmentally conscious writing of David James Duncan and Terry Tempest Williams.
-Sarah and partner Graham Ottley have two children, Owen and Eleanor.
+Sarah joined ARC in 2009 to launch the new program region in the Central Valley and Yosemite National Park and has since served ARC in many different roles.
+She currently implements ARC’s fund development efforts and provides financial leadership for the organization.
+Sarah began her career in environmental education working at national parks in Arizona, Alaska, and California.
+She enjoys many outdoor activities, especially backpacking, rock climbing, and birding.
+Sarah is a fan of the environmentally brave writing of David James Duncan and Terry Tempest Williams and the heartbreakingly hopeful novels written by Barbara Kingsolver.
+Sarah and her partner, Graham, have two kids in grade school.
+Owen and Eleanor are named after bodies of water in the Sierra Nevada.

 Valerie Soto